Use REST APIs programmatically

 1. Subscription.
 Select one of your available Azure subscriptions.

 2. Resource Group.
-You can create a new resource group or add your resource to a pre-existing resource group that shares the same lifecycle, permissions, and policies.
+You can create a new resource group or add your resource to an existing resource group that shares the same lifecycle, permissions, and policies.

 3. Resource Region.
 Choose Global unless your business or application requires a specific region.
 If you're planning on using a system-assigned managed identity for authentication, choose a geographic region like China North.